Elle-Thompson/rick-morty-project2/README.md

 ### MVP/PostMVP - 5min

-The functionality will then be divided into two separate lists: MPV and PostMVP.
-Carefully decided what is placed into your MVP as the client will expect this functionality to be implemented upon project completion.
+The mvp functionality will include basic character search abilities using character name and the ability to save specific characters to a list of favorites.

-#### MVP EXAMPLE
+#### MVP
 - Find and use external api
 - Render data on page
 - Allow user to interact with the page

-#### PostMVP EXAMPLE
+#### PostMVP

+- Add animations
-- Add localStorage or firebase for storage
+- Add sound clips

 ## Components
 ##### Writing out your components and its descriptions isn't a required part of the proposal but can be helpful.